minstrel/Chat-in-a-box/README.md

 On the bright side, it should only take about 5 minutes to get everything running.

+## Customize colors and floating image
+The five colors used in the app are defined at the top of app/assets/stylesheets/bootstrap\_and\_overrides.css.scss.
+Just change the RGB values if you want a different look.

+The little floating image in the lower right is defined in app/views/posts/index.html.erb in the img tag with class page\_decoration.

 ## Get it running

 This assumes you have Docker running and know how to build a basic image and run a container.